12 December 2024

 CLOs: Why Now

-Collateralized loan obligations (CLOs) have been gaining wider prominence in markets in recent years, and it’s no surprise why – they have historically offered a combination of above-average yield and potential appreciation that is especially compelling in today’s low-yield environment.
-Yet while CLOs have historically yielded attractive performance versus other fixed income strategies, some investors may be intimidated by their complexity or shy away from them because of their similarity to other asset classes that performed poorly during the global financial crisis.
+Collateralized loan obligations (CLOs) have been gaining wider prominence in markets in recent years, and it’s no surprise why: Beyond the fact that the CLO market is now too big to ignore, at $1.29 trillion,1 the asset class has historically offered a combination of above-average yield and potential appreciation that is especially compelling in today’s higher-for-longer interest rate environment.
+While CLOs have historically yielded attractive performance versus other fixed income strategies, some investors may be intimidated by their complexity or shy away from them because of their similarity to other asset classes that performed poorly during the global financial crisis.

 That said, US and European regulators have since taken steps to mitigate CLOs’ structural risks.
 This is one of the reasons why CLOs have historically remained attractive.